 Managing Component Lifecycles

 Because Trimble extends warranties for its products for long timeframes, it needs reliable parts from the original manufacturer.
-If it is unable to plan effectively, it might have to turn to third-party sources, which bring the risks of unreliable counterfeit parts.
+If it is unable to plan effectively, it might have to turn to third-party sources, which bring the risks of unreliable or counterfeit parts.

 Product development teams currently have timely warnings for when components will go out of production because the XML feed automatically pushes lifecycle data into a dashboard in the PLM system.
-As a result, Trimble’s senior executives now have greater visibility into current and potential BOM issues so the company is able to address problems more proactively.
+As a result, Trimble’s senior executives now have greater visibility into current and potential BOM issues, so the company is able to address problems more proactively.
 The procurement department also has access to information about end-of-life parts so it can conduct negotiations to purchase adequate supplies before the part goes out of production.
 Because Trimble can start these negotiations early, it has a much higher likelihood of getting parts it needs at better prices.

 1 RoHS is the acronym for the “Restriction of Hazardous Substances” Directive from the European Union (EU); REACH is the EU “Registration, Evaluation, Authorisation and Restriction of Chemicals” regulation